barrettsoftware/moonraker-mqtt-ntfy/README.md

 ```
 python3 3DNTFY.py
 ```
+# Step 4: Turn the script into a service (Commands are for Ubuntu 22.04)
 What I did is created a service so that the script is always running.
 This requires you to create new service helper file and then turn the script into a service.
 I put the script itself into /etc/scripts/3DNTFY.py and then ran the following commands to turn it into a service.

 ```
 touch /etc/systemd/system/3dprinter_notify.service